-These strategies are designed to core academic content area TAKS scores and to improve college-readiness and post-secondary institution enrollments among high school graduates.

-Goals for the TTIPS transformation initiative at Pearce Middle School are aligned with District goals articulated in the AISD Strategic Plan, 2010 to 2015: All students will perform at or above grade level; Achievement gaps among groups of students will be eliminated; and, All students will graduate ready for college, career, and life in a globally competitive economy.
+These strategies will address weaknesses in performance in core content areas of mathematics, reading, and science, as assessed by TAKS, and to promote college readiness, as state achievement data suggests many of these students attending school in the Travis High School vertical team within AISD are not academically ready for college-level coursework.
+The goals of the Rodriguez TTIPS initiative are aligned with District goals articulated in the AISD Strategic Plan, 2010 to 2015: All students will perform at or above grade level; Achievement gaps among groups of students will be eliminated; and, All students will graduate ready for college, career, and life in a globally competitive economy.